Cathaica fasciola: Taxonomy

-Helix pyrrhozona is the type species of the genus Cathaica.

 Distribution

 This species is widely distributed in China.

 It is also known from Pliocene of Xifeng Red Clay (4.5 Ma - 3.4 Ma) in the Chinese Loess Plateau.
 Other localities include Lower Pliocene Red Clay of Shueh-hwa-shan in Hebei Province; Pleistocene Red clay of Fenho, Shanxi Province; near Honanfu in Henan Province; near Tung-ho and in Tsing-ling-shan in Shaanxi Province; near Ta-ho in Gansu Province.

 Draparnaud listed "France: La Rochelle" as the type locality.
 This error could happen if Draparnaud did not know origin of imported shells.